 Laughing Falls is a popular moderate hike in Yoho and takes you through some pleasant forests and meadows before reaching Twin Falls(depending on which way you tackle this trail).
 Most impressive is the trail leads close to the top of the falls for a wild view.

-The hike to Laughing Falls is an easy hike that starts at the same parking area as Tak Falls.
-The trail to Laughing Falls is a 7.8km round trip trail with an easy 128 meters of elevation gain.
-The trail ends at the base of Laughing Falls, which is an impressive sight.
+The hike to Laughing Falls is easy and starts at the same parking area as Tak Falls.
+The trail to Laughing Falls is a 7.8km round trip trail with only 128 meters of elevation gain.
+The trail ends at the base of Laughing Falls, an impressive sight.
 There’s also a Yoho backcountry campground here.
 If you want more of a day, then continue to…

 Twin Falls!
-The trail to Twin Falls via Laughing Falls is a gorgeous one, and if you like big impressive waterfalls, you’ll want to continue hiking.
-From Laughing Falls, you’ll have to continue around 6.5 km to Twin Falls on simple terrain.
+The trail to Twin Falls via Laughing Falls is gorgeous.
+If you like big impressive waterfalls, you’ll want to continue hiking.
+You’ll have to continue around 6.5 km from Laughing Falls to Twin Falls on simple terrain.

-If you are feeling extra adventurous, you can continue up to summit Whaleback Mountain, an easy scramble and the easiest summit in Little Yoho Valley.
+If you feel extra adventurous, you can continue to summit Whaleback Mountain, an easy scramble and the easiest summit in Little Yoho Valley.
 (Big day that requires experience hiking in the Rockies)

 Takakkaw Falls